marcammann/CSMapper/README.md

 #import <Foundation/Foundation.h>
 #import "CSMapper.h"

-@interface NSDateAPIMapper : NSObject <CSMapper>
+@interface APIDateMapper : NSObject <CSMapper>
 @end

 ```
-__NSDateAPIMapper.m__
+__APIDateMapper.m__

 This class creates a static instance for a and __NSDateFormatter__ in memory, and transforms the __NSDate__ value accordingly, then returns an __NSDate__ value.
-This is handy as a single point of formatting for an __NSDate__ returned by the server, which can modified with ease if the response changes.
+This this is handy as a single point of formatting for an __NSDate__ returned by the server, which can modified with ease if the response changes.

 ```
-#import "NSDateAPIMapper.h"
+#import "APIDateMapper.h"

-@implementation NSDateAPIMapper
+@implementation APIDateMapper

 static NSDateFormatter *dateFormatter = nil;